 Nestled in the Lowther Hills in Dumfries & Galloway, Wanlockhead is known for being Scotland’s highest village, sitting at an altitude of 467 m, as well as featuring a strong lead mining heritage near the Mennock Pass on the Southern Upland Way.
 Near to the town, you can uncover numerous attractions and things to do, including Drumlanrig Castle, Crawick Multiverse, and Sanquhar Tolbooth Museum, alongside many cycling and walking trails to explore too.
 You can even stop off for a drink, or some hearty pub grub, in Scotland’s Highest Pub – Wanlockhead Inn.
 This popular pub is also known for starring in the TV series, Hope Springs, and there are also wigwams available for rent if you wanted to stay over and continue exploring the next day.

-Due to surf into Edinburgh and the Lothians this summer, Scotland’s very first purpose-built surf centre will open in Dunbar.
-Belhaven Surf Centre will provide a home for the Coast to Coast Surf School, alongside East Lothian Countryside Ranger Service, The Wave Project, and Dunbar Surf Life Saving Club, creating a community base where you can learn or perfect your surfing skills.
+This summer, visit Scotland’s very first purpose-built surf centre in Dunbar.
+Belhaven Surf Centre provides a home for the Coast to Coast Surf School, alongside East Lothian Countryside Ranger Service, The Wave Project, and Dunbar Surf Life Saving Club, creating a community base where you can learn or perfect your surfing skills.

 Have you ever considered scaling a Corbett?
 These Scottish mountains range from 2,500 to 3,000 ft with at least 500 ft of descent on all sides, so they tend to be smaller than Munros and therefore good practice!
 There are currently 222 Corbetts to choose from, including Beinn Tarsuinn on the Isle of Arran, Fuar Tholl near Strathcarron, and Carn Mor near Spean Bridge, to name a few.
 Once you’ve had fun practising on the Corbetts, why not try a Munro?
 Scotland is home to 282 Munros, mountains over 3,000 ft (914.4m), which boast some of the most stunning panoramic views you could possibly imagine.
 Challenge yourself to conquering one (or five) of these beauties across the country, from Ben Nevis near Fort William, to the Black Cuillin on the Isle of Skye.